Nutrition and Fertility: are they connected?

-Where do you find zinc?
-Good sources of zinc include oysters, lean red meats, nuts, sesame seeds, beans and whole grains.
+Where can you find zinc?
+Good sources of zinc are oysters, lean red meat, nuts, sesame seeds, beans and whole grains.

 Where can you find folic acid?
-Good sources of folic acid can be found in fruits and vegetables, especially leafy greens and grain products.
-Not sure if your intake is high enough?
-Choose a supplement with active folic acid such as Guud Flow.
-This multivitamin contains 500 mg of Quatrefolic, everything you need to prepare for a healthy pregnancy.
+Good sources of folate can be found in fruits and vegetables, especially leafy vegetables and grain products.

 We know that getting pregnant can sometimes seem like a complicated experiment, but try not to stress (easier said than done!).
 Do what you can, and remember: A plan you can stick to is better than a plan you can't stick to.
 Do you want more information about how to prepare your body for pregnancy?
 Contact us.
 We can help you.

 We are in this together ❤️